MicrosoftDocs/win32/desktop-src/winmsg/keyboardproc.md

 Type: **LRESULT**

-If *code* is less than zero, the hook procedure must return the value returned by **CallNextHookEx**.
+If *code* is less than zero, the hook procedure must return the value returned by [**CallNextHookEx**](/windows/win32/api/winuser/nf-winuser-callnexthookex).

-If *code* is greater than or equal to zero, and the hook procedure did not process the message, it is highly recommended that you call **CallNextHookEx** and return the value it returns; otherwise, other applications that have installed [WH_KEYBOARD](about-hooks.md) hooks will not receive hook notifications and may behave incorrectly as a result.
+If *code* is greater than or equal to zero, and the hook procedure did not process the message, it is highly recommended that you call [**CallNextHookEx**](/windows/win32/api/winuser/nf-winuser-callnexthookex) and return the value it returns; otherwise, other applications that have installed [**WH_KEYBOARD**](/windows/win32/winmsg/about-hooks) hooks will not receive hook notifications and may behave incorrectly as a result.

 If the hook procedure processed the message, it may return a nonzero value to prevent the system from passing the message to the rest of the hook chain or the target window procedure.

 ## Remarks

-An application installs the hook procedure by specifying the **WH_KEYBOARD** hook type and a pointer to the hook procedure in a call to the **SetWindowsHookEx** function.
+An application installs the hook procedure by specifying the [**WH_KEYBOARD**](/windows/win32/winmsg/about-hooks) hook type and a pointer to the hook procedure in a call to the [**SetWindowsHookExA**](/windows/win32/api/winuser/nf-winuser-setwindowshookexa)/[**SetWindowsHookExW**](/windows/win32/api/winuser/nf-winuser-setwindowshookexw) function.

 This hook may be called in the context of the thread that installed it.
 The call is made by sending a message to the thread that installed the hook.
 Therefore, the thread that installed the hook must have a message loop.

 ## See also